bmartynowicz/realm-cost-calcuator/README.md

 # Realm Cost Calculator

-An interactive, client-side tool for estimating monthly integration costs and projected savings when routing data through Realm.
+An interactive, client-side tool for estimating daily integration costs and projected savings when routing data through Realm.
 The calculator lets you choose from 19 enterprise data sources spanning network, identity, infrastructure, and endpoint telemetry plus the top 20 SIEM destinations, enter expected daily traffic, and